Need to know

-12 acres of gardens, boules pitch, DVD/CD library, laundry.
-In rooms, six‑foot Presotto beds, minibar with free water and juice, free WiFi, Loewe LCD TVs, Bose sound system and iPod dock, Espa toiletries.
+12 acres of gardens, boules pitch, golf green, DVD/CD library, Merida Crossway hybrid bikes and board games to borrow, laundry.
+In rooms, six‑foot Presotto beds, minibar with free water and juice, free WiFi, Loewe flatscreens with Apple TV (including Netflix), Bose sound system and iPod dock, Espa toiletries.

 We love the three large, airy rooms in the main mill: exposed beams, dinner‑plate‑sized shower heads and double‑ended stone baths big enough for a crowd – definitely worth, ahem, splashing out on.
 The tubs in the Mill Room and Mill Room East have views of the pond through picture windows.
 Of the Loft Suites we have soft spots for Loft South and Loft West (although shyer types should note the latter's bathroom opens doorlessly into the bedroom).